 We start from the small car park (Grid Ref ST944178) besides the Green and village pond.

 From the car park we head north on a track and soon fork left to head through a gate and follow The Wessex Ridgeway path as it heads below an escarpment.

 On reaching a gate we take a path on the right that follows an estate track, part of the Rushmore Estate, and continue on the Wessex Ridgeway through Ashcombe Bottom.

 The track divides as it nears Ashcombe House with the footpath following the left fork.
 Over the years Ashcombe House has had some interesting residents, back in 1930 the photographer and designer Cecil Beaton leased the property for fifteen years, apparently part of the lease was that he restored the building.
 More recently it has been the home of Madonna and Guy Ritchie with Ritchie retaining the property after they divorced.

-Staying on the Wessex Ridgeway path we enter woods before taking a right turn to head steadily up through woodland to emerge onto access land and continue uphill before turning to admire the view behind us.
+Staying on the Wessex Ridgeway path we enter woods before taking a left turn to head steadily up through woodland to emerge onto access land and continue uphill before turning to admire the view behind us.

 After going through a gate we head across the access land to the Ordnance Survey trig pillar on Win Green, my 158th I “bagged”.

 I haven’t previously visited Win Green, it stands 909 feet above sea level and is the highest point on Cranborne Chase and the views from up here are extensive, on a clear day you can see Salisbury, the Quantock Hills, Glastonbury Tor, the Isle of Wight and Bournemouth.

 We spend some time at the viewpoint trying to locate points on the horizon.